Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 • Hypertensive Crisis: Systolic pressure over 180 mm Hg and/or diastolic pressure over 120 mm Hg.
 This is a medical emergency; immediate attention is necessary to prevent severe complications.

-2. Low Blood Pressure (Hypotension): Low blood pressure, or hypotension, occurs when blood pressure readings are lower than 90/60 mm Hg.
+2. Low Blood Pressure (Hypotension): Low blood pressure, or hypotension, occurs when readings are lower than 90/60 mm Hg.
 While low blood pressure is not typically classified in the same way as high blood pressure, it can still be significant and may lead to health issues.
 Symptoms may include dizziness, lightheadedness, fainting, fatigue, and lack of concentration.
 Causes can range from dehydration and blood loss to certain medications, heart problems, endocrine issues, and severe infections.
 If low blood pressure causes symptoms, treatment may involve increasing fluid intake, adjusting medications, wearing compression stockings, or eating small, frequent meals to prevent postprandial hypotension.

 Which Blood Pressure Condition is More Dangerous: High or Low?